Rambler Classic: 1966

-The 1966 model year Rambler Classics received minor trim changes and additional standard safety features, including padded dash and visors, left outside mirror, as well as seat belts for the front and rear passengers.
-The 660 mid-trim level was dropped leaving the 550 and 770 models for 1966.
-Available for the first time was a floor-mounted four-speed manual transmission and a dash-mounted tachometer.
+The 1966 model year Rambler Classics received minor trim changes and additional standard safety features, including a padded dash and visors, left outside mirror, as well as seat belts for the front and rear passengers.
+The 660 mid-trim level was dropped, leaving the 550 and 770 models for 1966.
+The standard I6 engine became the 232 CID with a one-barrel carburetor or optional two-barrel W-series Carter version.
+Available for the first time with V8 engines was a floor-mounted four-speed manual transmission and a dash-mounted tachometer.

 Classics received particular attention to the styling of the roofs for 1966.
 The two-door hardtop models received a rectangular rear window and a more formal and angular "crisp-line" roofline that could be covered with vinyl trim.
-Sedans had an optional trim-outlined "halo" roof accent color.
-The station wagon's roof area over the cargo compartment was at the same level as the rest of the roof, no longer dipped down as in prior years.
+Black was the only color available for the vinyl cover until white was added in March 1966.
+Sedans had an optional trim-outlined "halo" roof accent paint color.

+The station wagon's roof area over the cargo compartment was at the same level as the rest of the roof and no longer dipped down as in prior years.
 The wagons carried Cross Country insignia and featured 83 cuft of cargo space, as well as a standard roof rack.
-Two wagon seating capacities were available: a standard six-passenger version with two rows of seats with a drop-down bottom-hinged tailgate incorporating a fully retracting rear window for accessing cargo, or in an optional eight-passenger version with three rows of seats (the third rear-facing) and a left-side hinged rear fifth door.
+The load-floor was lengthened by 3 in.
+The tailgate made wider and easier to operate.
+Two wagon seating capacities were available: a standard six-passenger version with two rows of seats with a drop-down bottom-hinged tailgate incorporating a fully retracting rear window for accessing cargo or an optional eight-passenger version with three rows of seats (the third rear-facing) and a left-side hinged rear fifth door.